PokoNut/ENGL393H/docs/usage/container.md

 ![](../../assets/container1.PNG)

+---

 ### Open Folder in Remote in Container

 With the two extensions installed, you can click the icon in the very bottom left, which will open a new menu.
 Then, click "open folder in container".
 Select the root folder of a project you want to develop in.
 You will be presented with a few options, but most can be ignored with the exception of the first one.
-Be sure to select Ubuntu or Debian, but if your project is in C++ feel free to pick that instead.
+Be sure to select Ubuntu for this tutorial, but feel free to experiment with the other options later.

 ![](../../assets/container2.PNG)

+---

+### Access the Container's Terminal

 Now that your container has launched, you can open a terminal window for access to a Linux command-line, and all its associated tools.
 Keep in mind that since this is a container, most Linux tools will need to be installed manually through apt-get.
 Additionally, containers are ill-suited for certain project like web-development since they have no browser.

 ![](../../assets/container3.PNG)

+---

+## Alternative Guides

+You can check out official guides for development containers from either the [VSCode] or [Docker] websites.

 [docker]: https://www.docker.com/products/docker-desktop/
 [visual studio code]: https://code.visualstudio.com/